Māori culture: Painting

-Charcoal drawings can be found on limestone rock shelters in the centre of the South Island, with over 500 sites stretching from Kaikoura to North Otago.
+Charcoal drawings can be found on limestone rock shelters in the centre of the South Island, with over 500 sites stretching from Kaikōura to North Otago.
 The drawings are estimated to be between 500 and 800 years old, and portray animals, humans and legendary creatures, possibly stylised reptiles.
 Some of the birds pictured are extinct, including moa and Haast's eagles.
 They were drawn by early Māori, but by the time Europeans arrived, local inhabitants did not know the origins of the drawings.

 Although the oldest forms of Māori art are Archaic rock paintings, painting was not a major art form in the Classical period.
 It was mainly used to produce decorative panels in wharenui (meeting houses), in stylised forms known as kōwhaiwhai.
 Europeans introduced Māori to their more figurative style of art, and in the 19th century less stylised depictions of people and plants began to appear on wharenui walls in place of traditional carvings and woven panels.
 The introduction of European paints also allowed traditional painting to flourish, as brighter and more distinct colours could be produced.

 With the resurgence of Māori culture in the public sphere from the 1970s onwards came a new emphasis on painting, alongside the more traditional Māori visual art forms, as a means of asserting Māori identity and beliefs.
 Contemporary and recent Māori painters include Ralph Hotere (1931–2013), Shane Cotton (born 1964), Marilynn Webb (1937–2021), and Mary Wirepa (1904–1971).